openml/openml-docker-dev/readme.md

 ![](images/2018-04-07-01-04-02.png)

-Disable email activation in OpenML\openml_OS\ion_auth.php
+Disable email activation in *OpenML\openml_OS\ion_auth.php*

 ![](images/2018-04-07-01-07-21.png)

-## Build images & start service containers
+## Build images & start service containers using docker-compose

 ```
 docker-compose up
 ```

-(images can take few minutes to build for the first time, after start wait a few seconds for services to be ready)
+(images can take few minutes to build for the first time, after start wait a few seconds for services to be ready, ex: MySQL ready for connections)

 ![](images/2018-04-07-01-11-21.png)